 Australians vary in their current attitudes towards Christianity.
 When asked whether they themselves say that they are a 'Christian', almost two in five (38%) 'consider themselves a Christian' (compared to 45% who identify with Christianity as a religion).
-A further 24% are 'warm' towards Christianity with 12% neutral towards it.
-The remaining 26% of Australians are 'cool' (negative) towards Christianity.
+One in eight (13%) believe in the ethics and values of Christianity but don't practice Christianity in any way.
+A further one in eight (13%) have strong reservations about Christianity and have no interest in it.

-Parents and family have the greatest influence on Australians' perceptions and opinions of Christians and Christianity (57% say they have most influenced).
+Parents and family have the greatest influence on Australians' perceptions and opinions of Christians and Christianity (57%).

-The biggest blocker to Australians engaging with Christianity is the Church's stance and teaching on homosexuality (31% say this completely blocks their interest).
+The biggest blocker to Australians engaging with Christianity is the Church's stance and teaching on homosexuality (47%).
 This is followed by, 'How could a loving God allow people to go to hell?'
-(28%).
+(43%).